#Help! My Divorce Lawyer is doing nothing for me and is not fighting for me!

 - Fire the attorney and find a new attorney

-- Give the attorney a negative review on attorney reviews website (but only if warranted)
+- Give the attorney a negative review on attorney reviews websites (but only if warranted)

 - Go pro se and handle the case yourself